 Cavs hold off Nuggets, sweep season series

-Denver climbed within a point on a free throw by Harris, but the Cavaliers stretched the lead to 83-78 late in the period.
-Monte Morris' floater in the final seconds of the third made it 85-83 heading into the fourth.
-Michael Porter Jr.'s layup tied it on the first possession, but a 3-pointer by Love and a putback dunk from Larry Nance Jr. made it 90-85.
+Denver climbed within a point on a free throw by Harris with 4:16 left in the third, but the Cavaliers stretched the lead to 83-78 a minute later.
+Monte Morris' floater in the final seconds of the period cut Cleveland's lead to 85-83 heading into the fourth.
+Michael Porter Jr.'s layup tied it on the first possession, but a 3-pointer by Love and a putback dunk from Larry Nance Jr. made it 90-85 in favor of the Cavs.

-The Nuggets led by as many as 11 in the first quarter and by three at intermission despite just six points from Jokic.
+The Nuggets led by as many as 11 in the first quarter and by three at intermission despite just six points from Jokic in the first half.
 Barton had 15 and Harris 12 in the first half to lead the way. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)